rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 Make a change
 -------------
 Change the text that is displayed on the screen and make it scroll across the LED display.
 You can do this by changing the word ``show`` to ``scroll``.
-Don't forget to save your program and remember to  ``flash`` the new code to the microbit.
+Don't forget to save your program and remember to  ``flash`` the new code to the micro:bit.

 .. image:: high_five.png
    :scale: 60%